12 Dec 2020

 Drink water.
 Hydrate, hydrate, and hydrate some more.
 Drink as much water as you can.
 Fluids will help the body adjust as altitude helps accelerate dehydration.
 Add electrolytes to your daily consumption, such as sports drinks (mixing with water to minimize sugar).
 Stay away from alcohol or caffeine.
 Aspen has a great public water supply, and bottled water is available at several locations around town.
 Plan on drinking twice the amount of water that you would at home.

-- Eat well.
-Eat light carbs such as pasta, and stay away from "heavier" foods.
+Eat well.
+Eat light carbs such as pasta, and avoid "heavier" foods.

-- Descend.
-If you are affected by a form of altitude sickness, the first step to lower your elevation.
-Going down in altitude 1,000 or 2,000 feet may help the body return to normal.
-Remember to not ascend again until you are 100 percent better!
-When you do ascend, avoid increasing by more than 1,000 feet per day, so your body can adjust.
+Descend.
+If you are affected by altitude sickness, the first step is to lower your elevation.
+Going down in altitude of 1,000 or 2,000 feet may help the body return to normal.
+Remember not to ascend again until you are 100 percent better!
+When you do ascend, avoid increasing by more than 1,000 feet per day so your body can adjust.

-- Supplements.
-Taking an anti-inflammatory like Aleve or Advil may help with the discomfort and headaches.
+Supplements.
+An anti-inflammatory like Aleve or Advil may help with the discomfort and headaches.
 Do not take sleeping pills.
-Gingko has been known to enhance circulation, which means more oxygen in your body.
-Studies show taking a gingko extract can be effective if taken one day before arrival, but is more effective if taken five days prior.
+Ginkgo has been known to enhance circulation, which means more oxygen in your body.
+Studies show taking a ginkgo extract can be effective if taken one day before arrival, but is more effective if taken five days prior.